htcondor/htcondor/docs/users-manual/file-transfer.rst

 """"""""""""""""""""""""""""""""""""""""

-HTCondor supports downloading files from and uploading files to storage servers using the S3 protocol via ``s3:// URLs``.
+HTCondor supports downloading files from and uploading files to storage servers using the S3 protocol via ``s3://`` URLs.
 Downloading or uploading requires a two-part credential: the "access key ID" and the "secret key ID".
 HTCondor does not transfer these credentials off the submit node; instead, it uses